shopware/shopware/src/Docs/_new/4-how-to/060-custom-entity-translations.md

 ### Translation entity collection

-Your custom translation entity also has to come with a respective collection class.
+Your custom translation entity also has to come with a respective collection class, which also extends from `EntityCollection`.
-It still extends from `EntityCollection`, but comes with some more helper methods besides the `getExpectedClass` method.

 ```php
 <?php declare(strict_types = 1);